mih/Psignifit-3.x/doc-src/MODELSPECIFICATION.rst

 ..

-    which is implemented using the combination of an exp-sigmoid and a poly-core. gumbel + weibull
+    which is implemented using the combination of an exponential-sigmoid and a poly-core. gumbel + weibull
     The Weibull function is equivalent to a Gumbel sigmoid on logarithmic coordinates.
 Thus, [Kuss_et_al_2005]_ suggested a parameterization in terms of the 75% threshold m and the slope